Ivana505/art-of-chocolate/README.md

 ## User Goals

 User Goals can be found within the Kanban board as part of User Stories where users goals are mentioned.

+## Future implementation

+Future implementations are :
+- Adding more style to forms.
+- Adding more colors and more products to the shop.
+- Dividing shop to more apps like basket and checkout app.
+- Perfecting media queries for easy multi device use.

 # Design Choices
 ## Font choices